-Nishimura Porcelain provides two types of low-expansion ceramics, cordierite porcelain and lithia porcelain.
+Nishimura provide two types of low-expansion ceramics, cordierite porcelain and lithia porcelain.

-Because their thermal expansion coefficient is low, they are highly resistant against heat shocks, and accordingly they are used as insulators for electric heaters requiring heat shock resistance.
+Since their thermal expansion coefficient is low, they are highly resistant against heat shocks, and commonly used as insulators for electric heaters that required heat shock resistance.

-Furthermore, lithia porcelain scarcely changes its size due to heat changes, with a thermal expansion coefficient of 0.4 – 0.5 x 10-6/degrees C at room temperature (20-30 degrees C).
+Furthermore, lithia porcelain scarcely changes its size due to heat changes, with a thermal expansion coefficient of 0.4 – 0.5 x 10-6/degrees C at room temperature (20-30℃).

-Nishimura Porcelain’s high visible light reflectivity ceramic (N-9000T) mainly contains alumina, and its reflectivity against electromagnetic waves in the visible light range (400 – 800 nm) is 90 – 94%.
+Nishimura Porcelain’s high reflectivity ceramic (N-9000T) mainly contains alumina, and its reflectivity against electromagnetic waves in the visible light range (400 – 800 nm) is 90 – 94%.

 Ceramic material N-9000T shows high resistance against heat and ultraviolet rays.